NikitaRadzkov/gulp_start/README.md

 # How to start

-## With administrator rights!
+## With administrator rights in the terminal:
-In the terminal:
 ```
 npm i

 gulp
 ```
 ## Reinstalling:
 ```
 node-sass

 npm rebuild node-sass
 ```
 ## A problem with pyton